 Call now and speak with one of our CSIA Certified Chimney Sweeps.

 Call us at 913-642-6171

 A Quick History of Spring Hill, KS

 A wooded creek bank on the popular trade trail between Olathe and Paola seemed like a good spot to plat the town that James B. Hovey envisioned in 1856.
 He incorporated the town and built a small hotel for travelers the following year.
 In 1859, Spring Hill became the home to the first woman doctor in the state of Kansas.
 Doctor Celia Ann Dayton brought her son and husband from Vermont and established a practice in town.
-She was also rumored to be part of the Underground Railroad and actively helped runaway slaves to freedom.
+She was also rumored to be part of the Underground Railroad and actively helped the enslaved to gain their freedom.
 Celia’s son, Hiram Eugene, was a spy for the Union army.